microsoft/CsWinRT/docs/authoring.md

 - For project references, you also currently need a reference to the component's generated WinMD.
 The WinMD can be found in the output directory of the authored component's project.
 To add both the project and WinMD references, right-click on the native project node, and click **Add** -> **Reference**.
 Select the C#/WinRT component project under the **Projects** node and the generated WinMD file from the **Browse** node.

 For native consumption of C#/WinRT components, you also need to create a manifest file named `YourNativeApp.exe.manifest`.
 If your app is packaged with MSIX, then you don't need to include the manifest file, otherwise you need to include your activatable class registrations in the manifest file.
-Here is an authoring sample with an [example of the manifest file](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/AuthoringDemo/CppConsoleApp).
+We provide an [authoring sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/AuthoringDemo/CppConsoleApp) with an example manifest file.
 To create the manifest file:

 1. In Visual Studio, right click on the project node under **Solution Explorer** and click **Add -> New Item**.
 Search for the **Text File** template and name your file `YourNativeApp.exe.manifest`.